 Environmental quality ranked above jobs and income

 Tangshan is a city of many millions, and it has a rising middle class.
 During the 2008 Bejing Olympics, factories were sent to this city.
-Tilt worked together with his student, Xiaoyue Li, who is pursuing a Ph.D. in anthropology from Oregon State University, USA.
+Tilt worked together with student, Xiaoyue Li, who is pursuing a PhD in anthropology at Oregon State University, USA.

-Interviews and surveys allowed them to understand Tangshan residents’ perceptions of pollution, and to compare them with those from rural Sichuan.
+Interviews and surveys enabled them to understand Tangshan residents’ perceptions of pollution, and to compare their views with those from rural Sichuan.

 Li, who is originally from Tangshan, administered the interviews and surveys, and the two of them are publishing their findings in an issue of The China Quarterly, along with other Airborne project members.

-Tilt asked inhabitants what quality of life means for them:
+Tilt asked inhabitants what quality of life means for them; he explains:

-Among middle class urban citizens, environmental quality was ranked as more important than jobs and income.
+Among middle-class urban citizens, it transpired, environmental quality was ranked as more important than jobs and income:

 – Most of our study participants belonged to the middle class, and many of them felt that economic development, such as having a good job and making a good salary, was important, but that environmental quality needed to be a higher priority.

-He quotes one of his informants saying ‘I haven’t seen stars for years– the sky is all grey’.
+He quotes one of his informants as saying, ‘I haven’t seen stars for years—the sky is all grey’.

-Tilt lists up what needs to be understood by scholars working on air pollution in China: perception and knowledge of pollution; strategies and actions to combat pollution; legal and regulatory structures.
+Tilt concluded his talk with a list of what still needs to be better understood by scholars working on air pollution in China: perceptions and knowledge of pollution, strategies and actions to combat pollution, and the legal and regulatory structures surrounding it.

 Karoline Kvellestad Isaksen